UBC-MDS/2023-DSCI522-Group22/README.md

 2. In the terminal, look for a URL that starts with `http://127.0.0.1:8888/lab?token=`
-(for an example, see the highlighted text in the terminal below).
 Copy and paste that URL into your browser.

 ## Licenses